Professional Experience

 Account Manager

-When we moved to Salt Lake City, I knew one thing—I wanted to break into sales.
-Bisco Industries gave me my first real sales role-but one that felt like stepping back in time.
+When we moved to Salt Lake City, I took the opportunity to break into sales.
+Bisco Industries gave me my first real sales role, but one that felt like stepping back in time.
 Bisco had an old-school system, where quotes were written by pen and paper, inventory was checked in outdated software, and cold calls were the primary sales tool.
-It was grind-it-out, transactional sales—but I saw opportunities to work smarter.
+It was grind-it-out, transactional sales, and I saw opportunities to work smarter.

 💡 What I Did:

-Cold-called accounts daily, tracking down parts and negotiating razor-thin markups to close deals.
+• Cold-called accounts daily, tracking down parts and negotiating razor-thin markups to close deals in a highly competitive industry.

-This role taught me the fundamentals—the urgency, the competition, the hustle.
-But I knew that if I wanted to sell at a higher level, I needed to move into bigger, more strategic deals.
+This role taught me the fundamentals around sales, but I knew that if I wanted to sell at a higher level, I needed to move into bigger, more strategic deals.

 September, 2020